edn-format/edn/README.md

     #myapp/Person {:first "Fred" :last "Mertz"}

 If a reader encounters a tag for which no handler is registered, the implementation can either report an error, call a designated 'unknown element' handler, or create a well-known generic representation that contains both the tag and the tagged element, as it sees fit.
+Note that the non-error strategies allow for readers which are capable of reading any and all **edn**, in spite of being unaware of the details of any extensions present.

 ### Rules for tags